charlestanev/charlestanev/README.md

 <p align="left"> <a href="https://twitter.com/" target="blank"><img src="https://img.shields.io/twitter/follow/?logo=twitter&style=for-the-badge" alt="" /></a> </p>

-- 🔭 I’m currently working on my nex React Js App.
+🚀 I’m currently working on my next React.js app.

-- 👨‍💻 All of my projects are available at [charlie-dev.com](charlie-dev.com)
+🌐 All of my projects are available at charlie-dev.com

-- 📫 How to reach me **charli.931@gmail.com, charli.931@aol.com**
+📧 How to reach me: charli.931@gmail.com, charli.931@aol.com

-- ⚡ Fun fact **Passionate about design and frontend development, committed to delivering excellence in every project.
-Married to the pursuit of perfection and dedicated to continuous improvement.**
+🎨 Fun fact: Passionate about design and frontend development, committed to delivering excellence in every project.
+Married to the pursuit of perfection and dedicated to continuous improvement.

 <h3 align="left">Connect with me:</h3>
 <p align="left">